The International Consortium for Higher Education, Civic Responsibility, and Democracy

 A Global Research Network to Support Development of Democratic Societies Through Education Mission and Structure

 The International Consortium for Higher Education, Civic Responsibility, and Democracy (IC) seeks to develop, explain and advance the contributions of higher education to democracy on college and university campuses, their local communities and the wider society.
-The Consortium works in collaboration with the Council of Europe (COE)* and its Steering Committee on Educational Policy and Practice (CDPPE) with representatives of the 50 States party to the European Cultural Convention and is comprised of the United States (represented by a Steering Committee from the American Association of State Colleges and Universities, American Council on Education, Association of American Colleges and Universities, Campus Compact, Democracy Commitment, NASPA-Student Affairs Professionals in Higher Education, and the Anchors Institutions Task Force), Australia (Engagement Australia), the United Kingdom (represented by the National Co-ordinating Centre for Public Engagement), Ireland (Campus Engage Ireland), and South Africa (represented by Universities South Africa).
+The Consortium works in collaboration with the Council of Europe (COE)* and its Steering Committee on Educational Policy and Practice (CDPPE) with representatives of the 50 States party to the European Cultural Convention and is comprised of the United States (represented by a Steering Committee from the American Association of State Colleges and Universities, American Council on Education, Association of American Colleges and Universities, Campus Compact, Democracy Commitment, NASPA-Student Affairs Professionals in Higher Education, and the Anchors Institutions Task Force), Australia (Engagement Australia), the United Kingdom (represented by the National Co-ordinating Centre for Public Engagement), Ireland (Campus Engage Ireland), and South Africa (represented by Universities South Africa), as well as the Magna Charta Observatory.
 The Organization of American States (OAS)* joined the cooperation between the IC and COE in April 2018.* The International Association of Universities (IAU)* joined the cooperation in October 2019.The Barbara and Edward Netter Center for Community Partnerships at the University of Pennsylvania houses the executive offices of the Consortium.
 Ira Harkavy, Associate Vice President and Founding Director of the Netter Center, is the Chair.

 RATIONALE FOR THE INTERNATIONAL CONSORTIUM